Old Second Bancorp, Inc. (NASDAQ:OSBC) Shares Bought by Forum Financial Management LP

 Wall Street Analysts Forecast Growth

 Several research firms have recently commented on OSBC.
-Piper Sandler increased their price target on shares of Old Second Bancorp from $17.00 to $19.00 and gave the company an “overweight” rating in a research report on Friday, July 21st.
-StockNews.com initiated coverage on shares of Old Second Bancorp in a research report on Thursday.
+Stephens reiterated an “overweight” rating and issued a $18.00 price target on shares of Old Second Bancorp in a research report on Thursday, July 20th.
+Raymond James raised their target price on shares of Old Second Bancorp from $17.00 to $19.00 and gave the stock a “strong-buy” rating in a research report on Friday, July 21st.
+Piper Sandler raised their target price on shares of Old Second Bancorp from $17.00 to $19.00 and gave the stock an “overweight” rating in a research report on Friday, July 21st.
+Finally, StockNews.com initiated coverage on shares of Old Second Bancorp in a research report on Thursday.
 They set a “hold” rating on the stock.
-Stephens restated an “overweight” rating and set a $18.00 target price on shares of Old Second Bancorp in a research report on Thursday, July 20th.
-Finally, Raymond James raised their target price on shares of Old Second Bancorp from $17.00 to $19.00 and gave the stock a “strong-buy” rating in a research report on Friday, July 21st.
 One equities research analyst has rated the stock with a hold rating, three have assigned a buy rating and one has issued a strong buy rating to the stock.
 According to data from MarketBeat.com, the stock presently has a consensus rating of “Buy” and a consensus target price of $18.67.

 Check Out Our Latest Analysis on Old Second Bancorp